Here Are All of the Indictments, Guilty Pleas and Convictions From Robert Mueller's Investigation

-Since his appointment in May of 2017, Special Counsel Robert Mueller racked up a lengthy record of court wins, but none of them answered some of the central questions the public had about his investigation.
+Since his appointment in May of 2017, Special Counsel Robert Mueller racked up a lengthy record of court wins, but none of them answered some of the central questions the public had about his investigation into potential collusion between President Donald Trump or his campaign and Russia.

-Along with a team of experienced prosecutors and attorneys, the former FBI director has indicted, convicted or gotten guilty pleas from 34 people and three companies, including top advisers to President Donald Trump, Russian spies and hackers with ties to the Kremlin.
-The charges range from interfering with the 2016 election and hacking emails to lying to investigators and tampering with witnesses.
+Along with a team of experienced prosecutors and attorneys, the former FBI director has indicted, convicted or gotten guilty pleas from 34 people and three companies, including top advisers to President Trump, Russian spies and hackers with ties to the Kremlin.
+The charges, which Mueller referenced during his opening statement to the House Judiciary Committee on July 24, range from interfering with the 2016 election and hacking emails to lying to investigators and tampering with witnesses.

-But Mueller did not charge anyone on one of the biggest questions he faced: whether the Trump campaign worked with the Russians to influence the election.
-(He may also have been looking into whether the Trump Administration obstructed justice during the investigation.)
+But Mueller did not charge or suggest charges for anyone on one of the biggest questions he faced: whether the Trump campaign worked with the Russians to influence the election.

-After sending a report to Attorney General William Barr, Mueller is not going to pursue any further indictments, according to the Associated Press.
+Mueller’s report, which he submitted to Attorney General William Barr on Friday, did not conclude that Trump or anyone involved in his campaign colluded with Russia, according to a summary Barr delivered to Congress on Sunday.
+(Mueller’s report left open the question of whether Trump obstructed justice in the course of the investigation, according to Barr’s summary.)

-However, he has already referred several cases to career prosecutors in the Justice Department, and may have made other referrals that have not become public yet, though they would not focus on the central parts of his investigation.
+Even before Mueller filed his report, he had referred several related cases to career prosecutors in the Justice Department, and may have made other referrals that have not yet become public, though they would not focus on the central parts of his investigation.

-According to Barr’s letter to Congress, there were no cases where Mueller wanted to bring charges against someone but was overruled by the Justice Department.
+According to Barr’s letter to Congress, there were no instances in which Mueller wanted to bring charges against someone but was overruled by the Justice Department.

-At least one person was unlikely to face charges from Mueller from the start: President Donald Trump.
-Two memos from the Office of Legal Counsel in the Department of Justice, written during the Nixon and Clinton impeachments take the view that a sitting president is immune from prosecution.
+At least one person was unlikely to face charges from Mueller from the start: Trump himself.
+Two memos from the Office of Legal Counsel in the Department of Justice, written during the Nixon and Clinton impeachments, take the view that a sitting president is immune from prosecution.
 (Some argue the memos are wrong about the underlying constitutional issue, but Mueller is unlikely to break with tradition.)

 Here’s an overview of all the indictments, guilty pleas and convictions resulting from Mueller’s investigation.